IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+12/22/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Sprint 21 Review
+  - Sprint 21 Retrospective
+  - Play with Arduino
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Sprint 22 Planning
+  - Do some Learn Ruby the Hard Way Exercises
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers.

 12/21/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - make the code as clean and orderly as possible